IMBIZO IV – Marine and human systems: Addressing multiple scales and multiple stressors

 Location: Trieste, Italy

-IMBER (Integrated Marine Biogeochemistry and Ecosystem Research) will hold the fourth in its IMBIZO series at the Istituto Nazionale di Oceanografia and Geofisica Sperimentale (OGS) in Trieste, Italy, from 27-30 October 2015.
+IMBER (Integrated Marine Biogeochemistry and Ecosystem Research) held the fourth in its IMBIZO series at the Istituto Nazionale di Oceanografia and Geofisica Sperimentale (OGS) in Trieste, Italy, from 27-30 October 2015.
 (IMBIZO is a Zulu word meaning a ‘meeting or gathering’).
-Monday 26 October is a bonus day, devoted to workshops on scientific writing and publication, how to write a successful funding proposal, and data management.
-All IMBIZO participants are welcome to attend.
+Monday 26 October was a bonus day, devoted to workshops on scientific writing and publication, how to write a successful funding proposal, and data management.

 Marine ecosystems are amongst the most productive ecosystems in the world, providing benefits that humans depend on for survival, food, livelihoods and well-being.
 The interactions between humans and marine systems are complex, and are continually evolving as they mitigate and adapt to the cumulative effects of global change.

 The multiple stressors and drivers of global change in the marine and human systems differ geographically, depending on whether they occur in coastal areas, the continental shelf, or the open ocean, and moreover, vary at temporal scales.

 The challenge for ensuring sustainable governance of marine ecosystems and human societies in the future is the development of systems level understanding of the effects of global change at multiple scales.
 IMBIZO IV explored the interactions of multiple drivers and stressors at different spatial and temporal scales.
 Of interest were the global implications (and scaling up) of the responses of marine biogeochemistry, ecosystems, and social and governance structures observed at these different spatial and temporal scales.

 Workshop 1: Marine ecosystem-based governance: From rhetoric to reality